A discrete model for Gell-Mann matrices: Introduction

 Mathematicians prefer to put the multiplication by $i$ into the definition of the matrices, instead of the exponentiation, so using the anti-Hermitian matrices

 in which the matrices $K,J,I$ behave like quaternions $IJ=-JI=K$ etc.

 All the Pauli matrices, whether Hermitian or anti-Hermitian, are also unitary, as are the scalars.
 Therefore they generate finite subgroups of $U(2)$: in place of $U(1)_Y$ we have a cyclic group $Z_4$ of order $4$ generated by the scalar $i$, and in place of $SU(2)_L$ we have a quaternion group $Q_8$ of order $8$, generated by $i\sigma_x$, $i\sigma_y$ and $i\sigma_z$.
-In other words, there is a third interpretation of the Pauli matrices, as generators for unitary representations of a finite group, as well as the conventional interpretations as generators for unitary groups and Lie algebras.
+In other words, there is a third interpretation of the Pauli matrices, as generators for (a unitary representation of) a finite group of order $16$, in addition to the conventional interpretations as generators for unitary groups and Lie algebras.
 Such an interpretation is useful in cases (such as weak isospin) in which the underlying symmetry is discrete.